liveh2o/protobuf-activerecord/README.md

 # Protobuf ActiveRecord

-Protobuf Active Record provides the ability to create Active Record objects from Protocol Buffer messages and vice versa.
-It adds methods that allow you to create, update, and destroy Active Record objects from protobuf messages.
-It also provides methods to serialize Active Record objects to protobuf messages.
+Protobuf Active Record provides the ability to create and update Active Record objects from protobuf messages and to serialize Active Record objects to protobuf messages.

 ## Installation